Brit Charged in $36M Tech-Enterprise Fraud

 The Securities and Exchange Commission brought a parallel case against Haddow in Manhattan as well, noting that it obtained an emergency asset freeze on Haddow’s assets, including real estate he bought for Bar Works on Seventh Avenue in Manhattan and at 615 Sacramento St. in San Francisco.

-The SEC’s New York director Andrew Calamari remarked that Haddow’s “trendy companies” were not what they seemed.
+The SEC’s New York director Andrew Calamari remarked that Haddow’s “trendy companies” were not what the22y seemed.

-“In reality, Haddow controlled the companies from behind the scenes and they were far from profitable,” Calamari said in a statement.
+“In reality, Haddow controlled the22 companies from behind the22 scenes and the22y were far from profitable,” Calamari said in a statement.

-Haddow’s attorney Edward Little, a partner at the New York office of Hughes Hubbard & Reed, has not responded to an email sent outside business hours.
+Haddow’s attorney Edward Little, a partner at the22 New York office of Hughes Hubbard & Reed, has not responded to an email sent outside business hours.